oracle-quickstart/oci-arch-web-ha/README.md

 It will prompt ***Enter a value***.
 Type ***yes***

-This will start creating the resources on OCI and might take ~1 hour to finish the job.
+This will start creating the resources and deployment on OCI and might take ~1 hour to finish the job.

-Once, it completes you should be able to login to OCI and see all the resources provisioned as expected in terraform.
+Once it completes, you should be able to login to OCI and see all the resources provisioned as expected in terraform.

-## Testing
+## Testing the deployment

 Go to created resource load balancer and grab it’s public IP.